Moisturize, pamper, treat is the mantra for protecting your skin in the winter.

-If your lips do become chapped and develop a layer of annoying, peeling skin, try Bite’s Agave Lip Scrub, $24; it’s great for on-the-go use, and tastes great.
+If your lips do become chapped and develop a layer of annoying, peeling skin, try Bite’s Agave Lip Scrub, $24; it’s great for on-the-go use, and tastes great (Sorry, out of stock –editor).

 As for your hands: Sarnoff advises to begin wearing cashmere-lined gloves by the end of October.
 Don’t wait until your hands are chapped and you have fissures; then you’ll have to deal with healing.
 (If you’re already at that point, Sarnoff recommends an over-the-counter triple antibiotic ointment for the painful damage.)
 When you wash dishes, always use cotton-lined gloves; a rubber glove without a lining will cause your hands to sweat, resulting in more irritation.
 And do not forget to put sunscreen on the tops of your hands when you’re out.

 Other tips: Sarnoff suggests you take take fewer showers, using lukewarm, not hot, water.
 Before retiring, slather your feet and hands with your favorite, gooey moisturizer and, if need be, sleep with white cotton cosmetic gloves and socks; even pure lanolin can work.
 To help slough off dead skin and keep the skin on your feet “rejuvenated,” look for a cream with alpha hydroxy acid in it (Glytone, $54).
 The skin has natural moisturizing factors—seramides, glycerin, lactic acid—and by using products that contain these elements, you can help restore “the barrier function of the skin—which winter weather can compromise,” she sums up.
 “You want to make the milieu conducive to keeping what we have.”

 My own favorite lotions